-Pursuant to Corporate Governance recommendations, article 12 of the Rules and Regulations on the Organisation and Functioning of the Board of Directors establishes that Directors must place their offices at the Board of Directors' disposal, and tender their resignation, if the Board deems fit, when, inter alia, they may put the interests of the Company at risk or damage its credibility and reputation.
-The moment a Director is indicted or tried for any of the criminial offences stated in article 213 of the LSC, the Board shall examine the matter and, in view of the particular circumstances and potential harm to the Company's name and reputation, decide whether or not the Director shall be called on to resign.
+Pursuant to Corporate Governance recommendations, article 12 of the Board Regulations establishes that Directors must place their offices at the Board of Directors' disposal, and tender their resignation, if the Board deems fit, when, inter alia, they may put the interests of the Company at risk or damage its credibility and reputation.
+The moment a Director is indicted or tried for any of the crimes stated in article 213 of the LSC, the Board shall examine the matter and, in view of the particular circumstances and potential harm to the Company's name and reputation, decide whether or not the Director shall be called on to resign.